Great Sandy Marine Park: Grey Nurse Shark Breeding

 Wolf Rock, near Rainbow Beach, is one of only four key aggregation sites for grey nurse sharks in south-east Queensland and is the only known gestation site for the Australian east coast grey nurse shark population.
 The designated area incorporates the base of Double Island Point, Round Rock and the Pinnacles, being areas of key habitat for the grey nurse shark.

 The Great Sandy Marine Park is one of the few remaining locations in Australia where grey nurse sharks reliably breed, making it an essential region for the species' conservation.
-The importance of protecting these breeding grounds has been recognized by both local and international marine conservation groups, and the area is subject to strict management to mitigate threats such as overfishing, pollution, and habitat degradation.
+The importance of protecting these breeding grounds has been recognised by both local and international marine conservation groups, and the area is subject to strict management to mitigate threats such as overfishing, pollution, and habitat degradation.

 Conservation efforts

 The Great Sandy Marine Park is managed by the Queensland Government under the Great Sandy Marine Park Zoning Plan, which aims to protect the park’s unique ecosystems while allowing for sustainable use.
 The park is divided into multiple zones, each with different levels of protection depending on the activities allowed.
-Zones include conservation areas, buffer zones, and areas for recreational use, which help minimize human impact on sensitive environments.
+Zones include conservation areas, buffer zones, and areas for recreational use, which help minimise human impact on sensitive environments.

 Efforts to protect the grey nurse shark and other species have led to the establishment of specific conservation initiatives within the park, including monitoring programs, awareness campaigns, and collaborative efforts with research institutions.